Midewin National Tallgrass Prairie: The Site of the Former Joliet Munitions Plant and Arsenal

-The Joliet Munitions Plant was opened in 1940 in anticipation of the United States entering World War II.
-It combined the earlier Elwood Ordnance Plant and the Kankakee Ordnance Works.
 During peacetime, the extremely large facility often sat disused, but was reactivated during times of war up until the late 1970's.
-Located between two major railroad lines (and a third that ran through it), it had a very large number of side tracks in it, used to transport weapons to aid in the war effort.
+Located between two major railroad lines (and a third that ran through it), it had a very large number of side tracks in it, which were used to transport weapons to aid in the war effort.

 |From the Chicago Tribune, "Jan.
 20, 1958: A fully-automated shell-filling line designed and built by Mechanics Research Department of American Machine & Foundry Company for the Joliet Arsenal.
 Key stations along the assembly line were observed on five television monitors by a single-operator seated at a remote console. — Tribune Archive photo / Chicago Tribune, July 29, 2014"|

 The Midewin came into existence in 1996, from land transferred from the Army to the US Forest Service.
 After subsequent land transfers, it has reached its current size of roughly 20,000 acres, 1,200 of which include bison, which can roam in the otherwise unused land.